 The fair value of each contract is discounted using a risk free interest rate.
 In addition, a credit reserve is applied to reflect credit risk, which is calculated based on credit default swaps.
 To the extent that the net exposure is an asset, the Company uses the counterparty's default swap rate.
 If the net exposure is a liability, the Company uses its default swap rate.
-The credit reserve is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to pay for the assets.
+The credit reserve is added to the discounted fair value to reflect the exit price that a market participant would be willing to pay for the assets.
 As of September 30, 2015, the credit reserve resulted in a \$3 million increase in fair value in OCI.
 It is possible that future market prices could vary from those used in recording assets and liabilities and such variations could be material.